2600hz/kazoo/applications/crossbar/doc/webhooks.md

 Webhooks tracks attempts to send the hook payloads to your URIs.
 You can get a listing of the more recent attempts to help debug what went wrong.

+!!! note By default clusters are not configured to store successful webhook attempts.

 > GET /v2/accounts/{ACCOUNT_ID}/webhooks/attempts

 ```shell